yegor256/blog/_drafts/_sex.md

 programmers, who produce unmaintainable and unreadable code.

 I don't feel good about sending women, who I was raised to protect and respect, to that war.
-I also don't like the idea of women being police officers, soldiers, surgeons, or firefighters.
+I also personally don't like the idea of women being police officers, soldiers, surgeons, or firefighters, even though it's not up to me to decide what they do for a living.
 That jobs are stressful and dangerous, both physically and emotionally.
+Not that I believe that women can't take this stress, I just don't want them to suffer.
 There are plenty of gentlemen who can do that instead.

-Do I respect women who write code for a living?
+Do I respect women who write code on a daily basis?
 Yes, a lot.
 Because I understand how much stress they have to go through.
 Would I recommend my girlfriend to do the same.
 I don't think so.

 Am I a sexist?
 Maybe so.
 But that's how I was raised, that's who I am.